pinakinw3nuts/ecommerce/services/api-gateway/README.md

 1. The service is running (use `pnpm run check:services`)
 2. The path you're requesting is correctly mapped in the API Gateway
 3. The target service has a route that matches the path being forwarded

+If services are not starting properly, you can use the following steps to diagnose and fix issues:

+1. Run `pnpm run status` to see detailed status of all services with diagnostics
+2. Run `pnpm run install:all` to install dependencies for all services
+3. Check if PostgreSQL is running and properly configured
+4. Ensure that there are no port conflicts
+5. Check individual service logs for specific errors